hyongok2/ai-agent-framework/src/Core/AIAgentFramework.LLM/Templates/evaluation.md

 - Identify errors, omissions, defects
 - Score 0.0 (worst) to 1.0 (best)
 - Use facts and evidence, not assumptions
+- **Even if some steps failed, evaluate available results**
+- **Provide best possible answer based on partial data if needed**

+**Partial Execution Handling:**
+- If some steps succeeded: Focus on what was accomplished
+- If critical step failed: Explain impact and what's missing
+- If all steps failed: Analyze why and suggest recovery
+- Always provide constructive feedback based on available data

 **Output JSON:**
 ```json